Sue: Eric Saward. Why do I know that name?

 Sue: I bet they did.
 I almost fell off mine.
-OK, I take it all back, Eric Saward can stay.top
+Okay, I take it all back, Eric Saward can stay.

 Sue: We haven’t seen the Cybermen for a long time, have we?

 Sue: I like their new helmets.
-And the new voices.
-The leader on the left is hamming it up a bit but at least I can understand him.
-He sounds like Darth Vader.
-They are using the same modulation, I think.
+And their new voices.
+The leader on the left is hamming it up a bit, but at least I can understand him.

 The Doctor ushers the marines into his TARDIS before the bomb can go off.

-Sue: I’ll never get bored of seeing people’s reactions when they enter the TARDIS for the first time.
+Sue: I’ll never be bored of seeing people’s reactions when they enter the TARDIS for the first time.
 It’s always hilarious.
-Somebody should put a compilation on YouTube.
+Somebody should do a compilation on YouTube.